aviddiviner/tricks/README.md

 An entirely unidiomatic approach to working with maps and slices in Go.

-> _This is currently a work in progress (for probably the next few weeks).
-Once I'm happy with the API, I'll remove this notice.
-Until then, expect things to change.
-I'm just putting it up on GitHub so long, because `git push` is very satisfying and it makes me feel good._
->
-> _According to [this XKCD comic](https://xkcd.com/1205/), I can probably work on this for about 4 weeks, before I'm spending more time than it might ever save me._

 ## What is this?

-Originally started as an exercise in teaching myself Go reflection, I got a little carried away... and created something _awesome_.
-This goes out to all those Gophers with a yearning in their hearts for the good old days of chaining long strings of methods together (à la Ruby).
+Originally started as an exercise in teaching myself Go reflection, I got a little carried away and created something... interesting.
+A fast way of working with maps and slices by simply chaining methods together, à la Ruby.

 ### Show me examples!

 Sure.
-The best place to start is probably [the docs](https://godoc.org/github.com/aviddiviner/tricks), but here's some sexy code to admire:
+The best place to start is probably [the docs](https://godoc.org/github.com/aviddiviner/tricks), but here's some pretty code to admire:

 ```go
 animals := []string{"dog", "cat", "bear", "cow", "bull", "pig", "iguana"}